nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-30-year_of_the_fox.md

 What's important to note is that `poweroff` is not called with its absolute path.
 This means that we can do some path manipulation to have our own binary called instead.

-We first create a new binary called `poweroff` in /tmp:
+We first create a new binary called `poweroff` in /tmp, which will spawn a shell:

 ```
 echo '/bin/bash' > /tmp/poweroff